ghanashyambudhathoki01/JavaScript-Learning-Journey/README.md

    git clone https://github.com/ghanashyambudhathoki01/JavaScript-Practice-Journey.git
 Navigate through folders and files:

-Each file is named by concept or lesson.
+2.Each file is named by concept or lesson.

 Open and run .js files using: